lorin/dns-alloy/README.md

 	// at least one node
 	some nodes

-	// all of the nodes in a zone are connected all disj n1, n2 : nodes | (n1->n2 in ^children) or (n2->n1 in ^children)
+	// the nodes in a zone make upa connected graph all disj n1, n2 : nodes | (n1->n2 in ^children) or (n2->n1 in ^children)

 	// all records are in a zone